nknapp/graphql-typewriter/README.md

 ## License

-`gql2ts-for-server` is published under the MIT-license.
+`graphql-typewriter` is published under the MIT-license.
 See [LICENSE.md](LICENSE.md) for details.

 ## Release-Notes